For best Lip Sync results:

 Image Lip Sync

-Create a lip sync video by adding audio to a still image of a person.
+Create a lip sync video by adding audio to an image of a person.

 Length: will match audio up to 60 seconds.